drhsqlite/fossil-mirror/www/gitusers.md

        fossil commit

-This is more verbose, but it has the same effect: put the first commit onto `my-new-branch` and switch the checkout directory to that branch so subsequent commits are descendants of that initial branch commit.
+This is more verbose, but it has the same effect: put the first commit onto `my-new-branch` and switch the check-out directory to that branch so subsequent commits are descendants of that initial branch commit.

 Fossil also allows you to move a check-in to a different branch